webplatform/docs/tutorials/typography/fontface/index.md

 </pre>

 should add the FontFace to the page's font list.
-And it would, ''if the FontFace were loaded''... but it isn't.
-Font families are automatically loaded only when they are used, and this one has been identified but not yet used.
-So we need to explictly force the font to be loaded with (what else?) the '''load()''' method.
+And it would, ''if the FontFace were loaded'' -- but it isn't.
+Font families are automatically loaded only when they are used.
+Before we can add the font to the document, we must explictly force it to be loaded with (what else?) the '''load()''' method.

+Naturally, we want to be sure the load is complete before trying to add the document.
+In an async world, this is normally a tricky business.
-To determine when the load is accomplished, we'll combine the load call with the (also new) JavaScript '''Promise''' feature.
+But we can use an innovative method to determine when the load is accomplished by combining the load call with the (also new) JavaScript '''Promise''' feature.
 If you want to read up on promises, see [http://www.html5rocks.com/en/tutorials/es6/promises/ this HTML5Rocks article].
 But briefly, a JavaScript promise is a pattern for handling asynchronous operations.
 It operates a bit like an event listener, and lets you call a '''then()''' method that contains a callback function to be executed when the calling method is complete ("the promise is fulfilled").
 So this